Red and green bins are collected every week.

 WHAT GOES IN WHICH BIN?

 Unsure about where cheesy pizza boxes go?
-Tissues, aluminium foil, dog poop?
+Tissues, aluminum foil, dog poop?

 Green lid – Food and garden waste